 Sample Presentations and Videos

 I-Corps Teams will conclude the course by preparing a final Lessons Learned Presentation (10 minutes), a 2-minute Lessons Learned Video and a 1-minute Technical Video.
-Below are samples from two alumni teams of our January-March session in Arlington.
+Below are samples from a few 2013 I-Corps teams.

 As part of the agreement, Sealed Air will be the exclusive licensee of EcoCradle in North America for protective packaging applications.
 Sealed Air plans to begin offering the new products immediately.